 How ASC Helps?

-- Business Plan & due diligence: ASC can assist in the preparation of the joint business plan and can facilitate and participate in the financial / operational and legal due diligence, once a non-binding Letter of Interest has been exchanged between the target and the client.
+- Business Plan & Due diligence: ASC Group also help in the joint business plan preparation and facilitate and participate in the financial, legal, and operational due diligence, prepare binding Letter of Interest, etc.

-- Negotiations: ASC will also prepare, facilitate and participate in the negotiations between the client and the target company until an agreement in principle has been reached (e.g. Letter of Intent / Term-Sheet) / and until the final signature of the Joint venture agreement and the closing of the transaction.
+- Negotiations: ASC will also prepare, participate and facilitate the negotiations between the client and the company until an agreement is reached and the Joint venture agreement completes, the closing of the transaction, and other advisory.